Subjective Complexity Under Uncertainty: Applications

 As the proof illustrates, the assumption of CRRA with coefficient greater than 1, or the weaker condition in the footnote, is by no means necessary.

-\subsection{Equilibrium Asset Prices}
+\subsubsection{Equilibrium Asset Prices}

 Consider a representative agent model in which the agent chooses between a safe and risky asset, which must both be in zero net supply in equilibrium.
 Returns are as in the previous section.
 Normalize the price of the safe asset to 1 and let the price of the risky asset be given by $p$.
 I assume that the agent has an endowment of $w$ in each period.
-Let $P^{b,s}$ be the perceived distribution given choices $b$ and $s$.
+Let $P^{b,s}$ be the perceived distribution given investment $b$ in the safe asset and $s$ in the risky asset.
 The constrained DM solves

 For the unconstrained DM the problem is identical, except that $P^{b,s}$ is replaced with $P$.
 It is intuitive that a cautious (reckless) constrained DM should be biased towards the safe (risky) asset, relative to the unconstrained DM.
 The constraint simply coarsens the DM's understanding of the stochastic payoff of the risky asset, which leads the cautious agent to undervalue it and reckless agent to overvalue.
-In fact, when considering assets that must be in zero net supply in equilibrium, we can extend this intuition to make comparisons between intermediate capacity levels. \begin{proposition} The equilibrium risky asset price with a cautious (reckless) representative agent is increasing (decreasing) in the agent's capacity. \end{proposition} When the agent is cautious, Proposition \ref{prop9.3} gives an explanation for the so called ``equity premium puzzle''.
+In fact, when considering assets that must be in zero net supply in equilibrium, we can extend this intuition to make comparisons between intermediate capacity levels. \begin{proposition} The equilibrium risky asset price with a Cautious (Reckless) representative agent is increasing (decreasing) in the agent's capacity. \end{proposition} When the agent is cautious, Proposition \ref{prop9.3} gives an explanation for the so called ``equity premium puzzle''.